2018–19 Detroit Red Wings season

 The 2018–19 Detroit Red Wings season was the 93rd season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 It was also the Red Wings' second season at Little Caesars Arena.
-The team was eliminated from playoff contention on March 12, 2019, and missed the playoffs for the third year in a row.
+The team was eliminated from playoff contention on March 12, 2019, and missed the playoffs for the third year in a row for the first time since the 1980–81 season and the 1982–83 season.

 Off-season

 On June 22, the Red Wings hired Dan Bylsma as an assistant coach.